Neotys-Labs/Ranorex/README.md

 * **Timeout**: The maximum amount of time (in hh:mm:ss) given to Ranorex to start the recording (recommended value: **00:01:00**).
 * **Interval**: The time interval (in hh:mm:ss) after which Ranorex retries to start a recording (recommended value: **00:00:10**).

-## Runtime API

-Interaction with the Runtime API allows you to:
-* Start a NeoLoad test
-* Stop a NeoLoad test
-* Add Virtual Users to a running test
-* Stop Virtual Users to a running test

 ### Module NL_ConnectToRuntimeAPI

 This module establishes a connection to the NeoLoad Runtime API.